-The Brownfield Redevelopment Financing Act allows a brownfield redevelopment authority to establish a local site remediation revolving fund.
-The fund must consist of money available from capturing additional tax increment revenue, and may consist of money appropriated or otherwise made available from public or private sources.
-Where the Act refers to a local site remediation revolving fund, the bill would refer to a local brownfield revolving fund.
-The fund would have to consist of money appropriated or otherwise made available from public or private sources, or additional local tax and school operating tax increment revenue captured under an approved brownfield plan from an eligible property in excess of the amount authorized for eligible expenses under Section 13(4) and 13b(4) only when all of the following conditions were met:
+The Brownfield Redevelopment Financing Act, as amended by the bill, allows a brownfield redevelopment authority to establish a local brownfield revolving fund.
+Formerly, this was referred to as a local site remediation revolving fund.
+The fund had to consist of money available from the capture of additional tax increment revenue (in excess of the sum of the costs permitted to be funded with tax increment revenue), and could consist of money appropriated or otherwise made available from public or private sources.
+Under the bill, the fund must consist of money appropriated or otherwise made available from public or private sources, or local tax and school operating tax increment revenue captured in excess of the amount authorized for eligible expenses under Section 13(4) only when all of the following conditions are met:

-- -- The excess capture occurred during the time of capture for the purpose of paying the costs permitted under Section 13(4). - -- The excess capture occurred for not more than five years after the time that capture was required for the purpose of paying permitted costs. - -- The excess capture could not exceed the total of the cost of eligible activities approved in the brownfield plan.
+- -- The excess capture occurs during the time of capture for the purpose of paying the costs permitted under Section 13(4), or not more than five years after the time that capture is required for the purpose of paying permitted costs, or both. - -- The excess tax capture may not exceed the total of the cost of eligible activities approved in the brownfield plan. - -- The excess capture of taxes for school operating purposes may not exceed the total cost of eligible Department-specific activities approved in the applicable brownfield plan, combined brownfield plan, or work plan. - -- Excess tax increment revenue from taxes levied for school operating purposes authorized under Section 13b(4) by the MSF may not be captured for deposit in the local brownfield revolving fund.

-When the excess capture occurred after the time that capture was required to pay the costs permitted by statute, it would remain subject to the three-mill capture specified in Section 13b(12).
-The tax increment revenue from eligible property for deposit in the local brownfield revolving fund could include tax increment revenue attributable to taxes levied for school operating purposes in an amount not greater than the tax increment revenue levied for school operating purposes capture from eligible property under Section 13(4).
+The capture of school operating tax increment revenue is subject to the 50% capture specified in Section 13b(14).
+The tax increment revenue from eligible property for deposit in the local brownfield revolving fund may include tax increment revenue attributable to taxes levied for school operating purposes in an amount not greater than the tax increment revenue levied for school operating purposes captured from eligible property under Section 13(4).

-(Section 13(4) requires the use of tax increment revenue related to a brownfield plan only for specified eligible activities attributable to the eligible property.
-Proposed Section 13b(4) specifies conditions that would apply if a brownfield plan included the use of taxes levied for school operating taxes for eligible activities that were not Department-specific activities.
-Section 13b(12) would allow a brownfield authority to capture taxes for the payment of interest, under certain conditions.)
+(Subject to exceptions, Section 13(4) requires the use of tax increment revenue related to a brownfield plan only for 1) costs of eligible activities attributable to the eligible property that produces the tax increment revenue, and/or 2) eligible activities attributable to any eligible property that is owned by or under the control of a land bank fast track authority or a qualified local unit of government.
+As amended, Section 13b(4) specifies conditions that apply if a brownfield plan includes the use of taxes levied for school operating taxes for eligible activities that are not Department-specific activities.
+Section 13b(14) requires a brownfield authority to pay to the Department of Treasury annually an amount equal to 50% of the taxes levied under the State Education Tax Act under certain conditions.)